Drew-Killeen/Dewey-Hafta-Academy/README.md

 11. Make grade.php prettier and more useful
 12. _Give option to reset password if forgotten_
 13. Create style for radio buttons
-14. Add delete account option under preferences
-15. Make the sass switch actually do something
+14. Make the sass switch actually do something
-16. Create ability to view past enrollments
+15. Create ability to view past enrollments
-17. Give admins the ability to edit about pages on the front end
+16. Give admins the ability to edit about pages on the front end
-18. Add ability for teachers to create exams/questions
+17. Add ability for teachers to create exams/questions
-19. Create and add favicon
+18. Create and add favicon
-20. Create user profiles
+19. Create user profiles
-21. Update GET source on edit_exam.php to not require get field
+20. Update GET source on edit_exam.php to not require get field
-22. Separate admin and teacher menus
+21. Separate admin and teacher menus
-23. Integrate Gravatar
+22. Integrate Gravatar
-24. Require new accounts to confirm email
+23. Require new accounts to confirm email
-25. Create new statistics page for admins
+24. Create new statistics page for admins
-26. Fix glitch where user is logged out upon deleting content
+25. Fix glitch where user is logged out upon deleting content

 Completed
 ----